 This recording documents an acoustic exploration of a parking garage.
 This particular parking garage was in the basement of an uninhabited, high-rise, condo building that was under construction.
-The garage was empty of cars but offered debris and glorious echo.
+The garage was empty of cars but offered debris and glorious reverberation.

 Aside from the crime of trespassing, the exploration was innocent.
-However, the results sound far more sinister and evoke a summary execution in some wartime, concrete place.
+However, the results sound far more sinister and evoke a summary execution in some concrete, wartime place.
 Dank with soggy pornographic magazines, it could be a place that reeks of gunpowder, rotted sperm, and murder.

 10'23; Sunday night, January 13, 1985, broadcast on CHRW-FM, University of Western Ontario, London; Gas station demolition, April 12, 1984, Windsor, Ontario; Performers: Philip Grant, Frank Koustrup, Kevin Curtis-Norcross

 You are listening to Radio P.A.I.N.
 The sound that frowned.

-Two students were invited to be guest hosts of a show called "Turbulence" during the absence of the regular host.
-The regular host, one of their teachers, needed stand-ins.
+Two students were invited to be stand-in hosts of a show called "Turbulence" to cover the absence of the regular host.
 These students invited a third student.
 And thus, the Invisible PAIN Field Generator was born, took the title "Turbulence" absolutely literally, and strove to emulate the sound of a radio station being demolished.
 The only regret was that this wasn't a commercial radio station, one that really deserved such treatment.

-The broadcast lasted 2 hours and the recording of it is unlistenable; Radio Destructo is a collage of the most interesting bits.
+The broadcast lasted 2 hours and the full recording of it is unlistenable; Radio Destructo is an extraction and collage of the most interesting bits.